 Good experiences don’t get written about nearly as much as complaints.
 But I’m finding that with Luma, even if a patient has a complaint, it stops at my office.
 I’m able to identify, investigate and remedy an issue for a patient quickly—well before it ends up on social media.
 Patients have a forum to reach me directly.
 Luma allows me to better communicate with them.

-What’s an interesting and perhaps unexpected way that Luma has affected your daily operations?
+Q: What’s an interesting and perhaps unexpected way that Luma has affected your daily operations at the asthma & allergy clinic?

 Luma has allowed us to be more proactive—this goes back to filling appointment slots.
 We used to call and hurry patients in because they were sick.
 With Luma, we are able to better schedule people at regular intervals, not simply when they are already ill.
 We’ve become more organized and I credit Luma with that, especially with new patients and referrals.